GITDLOL/BletsE-Code/README.md

 # Changelog

 **V 1.0.0r**
-Added so much things, including a ban command, a kick command, a bet command, a fun and fake hack command, and a real working help command, memes are still placeholders, I'll probably fix it in the 1.2.0 update.
+Added so much things, including a fun and fake hack command, and a real working help command, memes are still placeholders, I'll probably fix it in the 1.2.0 update.

 **V 0.0.4**
 Added an economy system, added ban and kick command >mybotperms which gives you, your rights for the bot.